 At Silver Spring United Methodist Church, we live into our mission of feeding people body, mind, and spirit at many levels in our community.
 We partner with a number of organizations to help meet both immediate needs and to work for changes to unjust practices and systems.
 Please visit our food ministries page to learn more about these programs that are at the core of our work in our neighborhood.
+Some of these food ministries are run out of both our Four Corners Campus and our Downtown Campus.

 Action In Montgomery (AIM).
 We are a supporter of the work of AIM, an inter-faith, citizen-based, non-partisan, social justice organization whose purpose is to advance quality of life in Montgomery County and support it elsewhere in the region.
 AIM’s mission is to build a base of power so that citizens can influence the institutions that affect their lives.
 AIM engages congregation leaders in developing an agenda around issues that directly impact their lives.